victor90braz/flat/README.md

 ## Project Overview

+Flat is like a friendly web platform where you can interact with other users and add your flat card.
+Make sure to register to get a better user experience and to have access to all features.
-Flat it is a simple page application.
-It is like a friendly web platform where you can add your own flat card.
-Check in detail page, there you will find images, price per month and the location area, also share thoughts about the previous experiences, and even leave helpful reviews.
+Check in detail page.
+There, you will find some information about the flats, such as images, prices per month and the location area, also share thoughts about previous experiences, and even leave helpful reviews.

 With a responsive design and a dedicated mobile version.